-Goop Just Clapped Back At One Of Its Biggest Critics, But This Doctor Says She Won’t Stop
+This Doctor Says Gwyneth Paltrow’s Goop Promotes Bullshit.
+Goop Just Clapped Back.

 On Twitter, supporters have rallied to Gunter’s defense.

-Gunter has dissected many of Goop’s products, but one of her most viral takedowns concerned its $66 jade eggs, which are designed to be inserted into the vagina.
+Gunter has dissected many of Goop’s articles and products, but one of her most viral takedowns concerned its $66 jade eggs, which are designed to be inserted into the vagina.
 In January, Goop published a Q&A with Shiva Rose, a “beauty guru/healer/inspiration/friend,” who praised the eggs for their ability to “help cultivate sexual energy, increase orgasm, balance the cycle, stimulate key reflexology around vaginal walls … intensify feminine energy, and invigorate our life force.”

 Gunter wasn’t buying it.
 “I read the post on GOOP and all I can tell you is it is the biggest load of garbage I have read on your site since vaginal steaming,” she wrote, referring to another Paltrow-endorsed practice.
 A woman could harm her pelvic floor muscles by using it, she warned, and get infected by bacteria.